shorebirdtech/website/src/pages/jobs.md

 Listing a salary range for compliance, we will calibrate compensation to the individuals applying.
 We target 75% of market with our base pay.
-I see this as a career/senior (3-5 years experience) role, involving involving nearly unbounded growth potential.
+I see this as a at minimum an early-career role (3+ years experience), involving involving nearly unbounded growth potential.
+More experience applicants are welcome, there is plenty to do.
 This role will be salary/equity compensated, not commission.
 Our incentives should be aligned to build/grow the business over a long time horizon.

-130-175k USD salary, 1.5% equity, and
+170-220k USD salary, 1.5% equity, and
 [benefits](https://handbook.shorebird.dev/benefits/).

 ## Requirements